Orendigo/HyperConomyX/README.md

 ---------

 * Check out the wiki from the original Hyperconomy [here](https://github.com/RegalOwl/HyperConomy-Documentation).
 For changed features such as info signs, please check out the wiki on this project.
-* If you experiene a bug, please include Minecraft server type, verison and other plugins installed in your issue report.
+* If you experience a bug, please include Minecraft server type, version and other plugins installed in your issue report.